STAT545-UBC-hw-2018-19/hw02-Caroline-Seip/hw02-Caroline-Seip.md

     ##   <fct>       <fct>     <int>   <dbl>   <int>     <dbl>
     ## 1 Afghanistan Asia       1952    28.8 8425333      779.
     ## 2 Rwanda      Africa     1992    23.6 7290203      737.

+Using piping means that we can string several functions together, using the output from one function for the input of the next.
+This makes the code more simple and avoids long, messy strings of functions within each other.